Experiences & Case Studies - Safe and Sound Protocol

 Phase 3: SSP Balance (Weeks 11–16)

-After completing Core, Balance was activated as a maintenance dosage.
-Nina learned to use the Balance function as a “state-shifter”: as soon as she signaled increasing overstimulation or anxiety, she listened to Balance for 10 minutes, after which her system calmed down noticeably.
+After completing Core, Balance was activated as a maintenance dose.
+Nina learned to use the Balance function as a “state-shifter”: as soon as she noticed increasing overstimulation or anxiety, she would listen to Balance for 10 minutes, after which her system would noticeably calm down.

 — Nina, SoundTherapy client (anonymous)